The space of twisted cubics: The space of twisted cubics

 \subsection{The twisted cubic component}

 The Hilbert scheme $\Hilb_{\PP^3}$ of closed subschemes in $\PP^3$ having Hilbert polynomial $3t+1$ consists of two smooth components.
-This was proven by Piene and Schlessinger \cite{PieneSchlessinger} when the base field has characteristic not 2 nor 3, but their result is valid in any characteristic, see Proposition \ref{PS}.
+This was proven by Piene and Schlessinger \cite{PieneSchlessinger} when the base field has characteristic different from 2 and 3, but their result is valid in any characteristic, see Proposition \ref{PS}.
 One of these components is 12 dimensional and contains an open subset that parametrizes twisted cubics in $\PP^3$.
 We refer to the component $\HC$ as the twisted cubic component.